qvantel/orcd-frontend/geomap_panel/README.md

 When you have setup your Graphite data source, you'll need to go into the **Metrics** tab to alter the Graphite query, you'll need an admin account in order to see this tab.

 ##### The world map
 The plugin will retrieve a set of data points for each country, the amount depends on the time ranged specified within Grafana and how frequent Graphite retrieves data.
 As the plugin will summarize the value of each datapoint to its respective country.
-If you're supporting multiple services, you'll need to add a new template variable with a custom type, then add all the services to the variable.
-In the metrics, you'll then need to add your template variable into the field pointing to the services.
+In the metrics, you'll then need to add your template variable into the field pointing to the services template variable created above by entering **$services**.
 It's recommended to let Graphite summarize the data points, this is to take unecessary load off of the client.
 Currently we're achieving this by adding the **Summarize** function with a large span (etc. **24y**), you will also want to select the **sum** parameter.
 You also want to add the **groupByNode** pointing to the field cointaing the country code, this is to group all the services.
 And lastly, you want to add the function **aliasByMetric** in order to get the correct target.

 ![Metrics tab worldmap](images/Tab_Metrics_Worldmap.png)